 At the end of the day, once the curtains close for the final time each year -- EIFF is about the power of film!
 And how it brings us all together in a way that only ART can.
 WHAT ARE YOU WAITING FOR?
 Submit NOW and become part of Alberta's longest running international film festival.

 Film categories – LIVE ACTION and ANIMATION – will be eligible for ACADEMY AWARDS® consideration, without the standard theatrical run, provided the film otherwise complies with the Academy rules.
-Grand Jury short film award winners eligible to apply to the Academy are notified by SUNDAY, October 11 -- deadline to submit to AMPAS (The Academy) is 5pm PT on TUESDAY, Dec.
-1.
+Grand Jury short film award winners eligible to apply to the Academy are notified by OCTOBER 1st -- deadline to submit to AMPAS (The Academy) is currently TBD.
+This may change as COVID continues to re-shape our lives.

 Each year our programmers and jurors acknowledge outstanding, independent films -- feature, short and documentary -- in a variety of categories.
 Some are tried, true, and expected -- Canadian Feature Film, International Feature, Documentary and Short Film Awards and, of course, Audience Choice awards.
 Others, not so traditional.
-If something pops our corn, we'll make an Award for it!
+If something pops our corn, we'll create an Award for it!
 Over the years we have doled out EIFF love to... the BIG DADDY AWARD for Family Film, the WEDGIE AWARD for Comedy, EAT MY SHORT AWARD for Tastiest Food Film, The SNOW!
-MAN AWARD, well, for a film that featured the cold, white stuff (that falls from the sky, of course)!
+MAN AWARD, well, for a film that featured the cold, white stuff!

 We don’t have vaults of cash to pass on to our award winners, but know that all of our filmmakers – submitters, ‘official selections’, award-winners, films we weren’t able to program – have our endless respect and admiration.
 It’s easy to talk about making a film.
 You did it!
 And for that, we heart you.

 FEE WAIVERS: Aside from ALUMNI Filmmakers, NO FEE WAIVERS will be considered.
 Don't e-mail us, don't phone us, don't hunt us down on the streets – we’ve worked very hard to create an affordable submission system.
 EIFF is a not-for-profit, charitable organization.
 Much like most filmmakers.
 We feel you!